LBrull/SpeechRecognition/README.md

 ## Conclusions

 We have seen the difference of the model with and without Attention.
+Predictions without Attention lack of coherence and repeat words, whereas predictions with Attention have more coherence between words.
+In fact, model without Attention, is not able to predict logical sentences because it **looses the context** while training.

+Through the experiments we can appreciate too the importance of changing some parameters like the **learning rate** or the **embedding size** to achieve better results and avoid **overfitting** of the net.

+We have seen how demanding can it be to train with audio.
+If resources are limited it is key to build and feed the model the correct way, so training can be possible.

+We can conclude saying that Attention is a very important strategy to add to models working with sequences, because it avoids the model to loose the context of those sequences.
+A model without Attention is very limited.

 ## Future considerations

-If we had to improve this model in Google Colab it would be great to consider training in two separate phases: one that would encode our audio files with PASE and then save the resulting tensors, so that we could free almost 9 GB of GPU RAM, and another where we would feed the remaining part of the model and train the parameters with the whole RAM.
+If we had to improve this model in Google Colab it would be great to consider training in two separate phases: one that would encode our audio files with PASE and then save the resulting tensors, so that we could free almost 8 GB of GPU RAM, and another where we would feed the remaining part of the model and train the parameters with the whole RAM.
 This would allow us to use more data.